nprapps/nprapps.github.com/_posts/2015-01-26-dailygraphics-json.markdown

 twitter: alykat
 ---

 Do you use our [dailygraphics](http://blog.apps.npr.org/2014/05/27/dailygraphics.html) rig to create and deploy small charts?
-We've introduced a new feature: The latest version of [copytext.py](http://blog.apps.npr.org/2014/04/21/introducing-copytext-py.html) allows users to inject serialized JSON from a Google Spreadsheet onto their page with one line of template code.
+We've introduced a new feature: The latest version of [copytext.py](https://github.com/nprapps/copytext) (0.1.7) allows users to inject serialized JSON from a Google Spreadsheet onto their page with one line of template code.

 #### Benefits:

-* Store your text _and_ your data in one Google Spreadsheet, making editing a little simpler.
+* Store your text _and_ your data in the same Google Spreadsheet, making editing a little simpler.
 * The data is baked right into your page, so there's one fewer file to load.

 (Thanks to Christopher Groskopf and Danny DeBelius for making this work.)